zethon/ttvg/README.md

 # The Tommy Tooter Video Game

-This is a 2D RPG game.
+This is a 2D RPG game written in C++.
+It uses the [SFML](http://sfml-dev.org/) library for multimedia, and supports Winows and Mac.

 ## How to Install